SwagLyrics/autosynch/README.md

 lyrics to their temporal location in the song.
 The song lyrics must be available on [Genius](https://genius.com).

+This project is still in its early stages and is inaccurate in many cases.
+Optimization is a work in progress, but feel free to try it out, modify it, or contribute!

+Developed during Google Summer of Code 2019 with CCExtractor.

 ## installation
 To install, do the following:
 ```